influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/database/create.md

 ---
 title: influxctl database create
 description: >
-  The `influxctl database create` command creates a new database in an InfluxDB Cloud Dedicated cluster.
+  The `influxctl database create` command creates a new database in an InfluxDB cluster.
 menu:
   influxdb_clustered:
     parent: influxctl database